magento/devdocs/mftf/2.3/reporting.md

 To manage the level of verbosity, use `-v` or `--verbose` flag in the `mftf` commands.
 To enable verbosity using the `codecept` commands, refer to the Codeception [Console Commands][codeception].

-The following sections demonstrate an example of interpretation of a complete log separated into chunks.
+The following sections demonstrate an example interpretation of a complete log separated into chunks.

 ### Pre-run check report